Dashlane Password Manager Review 2023

 VPN

-Starting with its sixth iteration, Dashlane's password manager came with a virtual private network (VPN), albeit again, only for premium users.
-The feature offers users an added layer of data security, especially when browsing on public WiFi networks.
-Compared to dedicated VPNs, Dashlane's offering is fairly limited but does allow you to change your virtual location to 20 different countries.
+Starting from its sixth release, Dashlane included a virtual private network (VPN).
+This offered users an added layer of data security, especially when browsing on public WiFi networks.
+Compared to dedicated VPNs, Dashlane's was fairly limited and only offered 20 different countries to connect to.

 Taken together, Dashlane comes loaded with practical features, offering one of the best packages out there.
 Unfortunately, some of these features are behind paywalls.